Electronics as a Hobby in the 21st century.

 Most projects in SC now contain a microprocessor with some kind of readout.
 If it's not an LCD or LED display, the said microprocessor drives a power semiconductor for some kind of power control.

 The problem here is simple.
 I can build just about any project out of a magazine going back to the late 1920's, if I want to.
 Introduce a microprocessor or obscure IC, and one can forget about building it in the future.
 It's a case of build it now, and hope nothing goes wrong with the micro in the future.
-Yet, a PCB full of BC548's and CMOS IC's will always be serviceable, and is not reliant on a code, and a means to program it, which may be very difficult in the future.
+Yet, a PCB full of BC548's and 4000 series IC's will always be serviceable, and is not reliant on a code, and a means to program it, which may be very difficult in the future.
 There is a lifetime supply of valves out there, so valve projects are quite viable for the foreseeable future.
 Transformers for valves, and associated parts like tagstrips and valve sockets are being made again..

 Unfortunately, SC's circulation is falling, and most other electronics magazines have disappeared altogether.
-Many newsagents don't even stock what is left - and newsagents themselves are almost gone!
+Many newsagents don't even stock what magazine titles are left - and newsagents themselves are almost gone!
 That's not to say the quality of SC has dropped, which it hasn't, but is merely a reflection of society in the present day.
 People would rather spend time on a computer clicking a mouse, or tapping on a smartphone screen, interacting with virtual "friends", than actually building something as simple as a crystal radio.

 Radio projects have been uneconomic since the 1960's, unless it's for something specialised, or is being presented as a "learning" type of project.
 The modern generation tends to listen less to the radio anyway, due to internet availability.
 The rash of inverter and power supply projects, through the 1980's and 1990's, ceased long ago, once these devices became very cheap already made.